Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: Problem Formulation and Proposed Algorithms

 \section{Problem Formulation and Proposed Algorithms}

-In this section, we formulate an EE maximization problem for joint radar and communications waveform design with RSMA and propose an algorithm to solve of the resulting formulation.
-Our aim is to determine the optimal number of quantization bits and the active RF chains to maximize EE under a radar performance metric.
+In this section, we formulate an EE maximization problem for DFRC waveform design with RSMA and propose an algorithm to solve of the resulting formulation.
+Our aim is to determine the optimal number of active RF chains to maximize EE under radar and communications performance metrics.